diadata-org/near-contracts/README.md

 ## DIA Smart Contract

-The DIA smart contract for NEAR (dia-sc) deployed on `contract.dia.oracles.near` allows any NEAR smart contract to request [DIA oracles data](https://diadata.org/).
+The DIA smart contract for NEAR (dia-sc) deployed on `contract.dia.oracles.near` allows any NEAR smart contract to request live [DIA oracles data](https://diadata.org/).

 The main contract API endpoint is the `contract.dia.oracles.near.request()` function.
 The parameters to the request function include:
 * A contract-specific request id.